swiftlang/swift-format/Documentation/Configuration.md

 ## Command Line Configuration

-A `swift-format` configuration file is a JSON file with the following top-level keys and values:
+A `.swift-format` configuration file is a JSON file with the following top-level keys and values:

 *   `version` _(number)_: The version of the configuration file.
 For now, this